Urban fantasy: Characteristics

+"Elfpunk is pretty much full of elves and fairies and traditional shit [...]
+Urban fantasy, though, can have some totally made-up fucked-up creatures."

 History

 Predecessors

-During the late Romantic era, writers of sensational fiction (including Mary Shelley, Dickens, Hoffmann, Le Fanu, Hugo, Poe, Wilkie Collins, Stoker, &c.) wrote melodramas that explored social anxieties induced by new technologies, population shifts to industrial-centers, and immigration.
-Early modern fiction that re-imagined the contemporary universe is by manipulating one or more social/political realities exploded with highly-popular works by Jules Verne, and Doyle's Professor Challenger stories.
-Jack London's 1908 dystopian novel The Iron Heel preceded by a year H. G. Wells' novel The Sleeper Awakes.
-Karel Čapek, Aldous Huxley, and even Sinclair Lewis (in his novel It Can't Happen Here) all wrote along this axis, exploiting a market for adventure that was post-apocalyptic, and dystopian.
+During the late Romantic era, writers of sensational fiction (including Mary Shelley, Dickens, Hoffmann, Le Fanu, Hugo, Poe, Wilkie Collins, Stoker, &c.) wrote supernatural-tinged melodramas to explore social anxieties due to population shifts from farms into industrial centers, novel technologies, and fear of 'foreign' immigrants.
+Re-imagining the contemporary universe by manipulating one or more social/technical realities gave us popular works by Jules Verne, as well as Doyle's Professor Challenger stories.
+Jack London's 1908 dystopian novel The Iron Heel preceded H. G. Wells' novel The Sleeper Awakes.
+Karel Čapek, Aldous Huxley, and even Sinclair Lewis (in his novel It Can't Happen Here) all wrote adventure stories that were post-apocalyptic, and dystopian.